-Why do we kiln dry the logs (and every other piece of wood) used in your log home, log cabin or timber frame house?
+Why are kiln dried logs (and every other piece of wood) used in your Honest Abe log home, log cabin or timber frame house?

 - Uniformity and stability.
 Kiln dried logs are “pre-shrunk” before milling to a final profile to create a uniform and stable log wall system with less settling and tighter joints.
 In fact, throughout much of the United States, Honest Abe’s log wall system will qualify as a “non-settling” system.
 However, years of experience have taught us how to create a building method to account for minor changes in the wood.